Beginners’ Guide to Forex Day Trading Strategies and Styles

 Choosing a Safe and Regulated Forex Broker

 A good broker does far more than execute your orders.
-They are the custodians of your funds and your trading records.
+They are responsible for holding client funds and your trading records.
 Before you go further, it is worth reading FXrecap’s full guide on how to identify the best forex broker to understand what to look for and what to avoid.

 A fully regulated broker operates under strict oversight from authorities such as the UK’s Financial Conduct Authority (FCA), the Australian Securities and Investments Commission (ASIC), the U.S. Commodity Futures Trading Commission (CFTC), or the Cyprus Securities and Exchange Commission (CySEC).
 These regulators review broker policies, capital reserves, and operational integrity on an ongoing basis.